If you’re like me, even if you’re trying to eat healthy, you want to eat something substantial that’s going to stick to your ribs.

 - Add meatballs to skillet.
 Reduce heat and simmer, covered, until meatballs are cooked through and sauce is thickened, about 30 minutes.
 Stir in lemon juice and sprinkle with mint.

-This dish would be really good with some cooked carrots or zucchini.
+This dish would be really good with some steamed carrots or oven roasted zucchini.

 Bottom line is, just because you might be on a diet, that doesn’t mean you can’t step outside of the box a little bit and try some different types of dishes from around this beautiful Earth we live on!